-"FSMA" means the U.K. Financial Services and Markets Act 2000; "Gross Income means such date as may be specified in the Relevant Supplement; Date" "Gross Income means the amount that may be paid to Unitholders as set out under "Gross Payments" Income Payments"; "Gross Income means any period ending on an Accounting Date or a Gross Income Date as the Period" Manager may select and beginning on the day following the last preceding Accounting Date or the day following the last preceding Gross Income Date or the date of the initial issue of Units of a Sub-Fund as the case may be: "IMR Regulations" means the Central Bank (Supervision and Enforcement) Act 2013 (Section 48(1)) (Investment Firms) Regulations 2023 (S.I.
-No.10 of 2023) as may be amended or replaced from time to time; "Index-Tracking means a Sub-Fund, the strategy of which is to replicate (by any means including Sub-Fund" physical or synthetic replication) or track the performance of an index or a combination of indices: "Intermediary" means a person who carries on a business which consists of, or includes, the receipt of payments from an investment undertaking on behalf of other persons or holds Units in an investment undertaking on behalf of other persons; "Investment means Mercer Global Investments Europe Limited; Manager" "Investment means the investment management agreement dated 20 February 2019 (as may be amended from time to time) between the Manager and the Investment Management Agreement" Manager pursuant to which the Investment Manager was appointed to provide investment management services to the Fund with respect to the Sub-Funds; "Irish Revenue the Irish authority responsible for taxation; Commissioners" "KID" means the key information document in respect of a Sub-Fund or Class as prescribed by the PRIIPS Regulation and UCITS Regulations; "KIID" means the key investor information document required under the UCITS Regulations and as may be issued in relation to a Sub-Fund or Class; "Manager" means Mercer Global Investments Management Limited or such other entity as may be appointed in accordance with the Central Bank requirements; "Minimum Holding" means a holding of Units in any Sub-Fund or Class in the Fund as may be specified in the Relevant Supplement but which shall otherwise not be less than €500 or 1 Unit where the value of 1 Unit exceeds €500 (or its foreign currency equivalent); "Net Asset Value" means the Net Asset Value of a Sub-Fund calculated as described or referred to or "NAV" herein: "Net Asset Value means, in relation to any Series or Class of Units, the Net Asset Value divided per Unit" or "NAV by the number of Units in the relevant Series or Class of Units in issue or per Unit" deemed to be in issue in respect of that Sub-Fund at the relevant Valuation Point subject to such adjustments, if any, as may be required in relation to any Series or Class of Units in the relevant Sub-Fund;
+"FSMA" means the U.K. Financial Services and Markets Act 2000; "Gross Incom Date" e means such date as may be specified in the Relevant Supplement; "Gross Incom Payments" e means the amount that may be paid to Unitholders as set out under "Gross Income Payments"; "Gross Incom Period" e means any period ending on an Accounting Date or a Gross Income Date as the Manager may select and beginning on the day following the last preceding Accounting Date or the day following the last preceding Gross Income Date or the date of the initial issue of Units of a Sub-Fund as the case may be; "IMR Regulations" means the Central Bank (Supervision and Enforcement) Act 2013 (Section 48(1)) (Investment Firms) Regulations 2023 (S.I.
+No.10 of 2023) as may be amended or replaced from time to time; "Index-Tracking Sub-Fund" means a Sub-Fund, the strategy of which is to replicate (by any means including physical or synthetic replication) or track the performance of an index or a combination of indices; "Intermediary" means a person who carries on a business which consists of, or includes, the receipt of payments from an investment undertaking on behalf of other persons or holds Units in an investment undertaking on behalf of other persons; "Investment Manager" means Mercer Global Investments Europe Limited; "Investment Management Agreement" means the investment management agreement dated 20 February 2019 (as may be amended from time to time) between the Manager and the Investment Manager pursuant to which the Investment Manager was appointed to provide investment management services to the Fund with respect to the Sub-Funds; "Irish Revenue Commissioners" e the Irish authority responsible for taxation; "KID" means the key information document in respect of a Sub-Fund or Class as prescribed by the PRIIPS Regulation and UCITS Regulations; "KIID" means the key investor information document required under the UCITS Regulations and as may be issued in relation to a Sub-Fund or Class; "Manager" means Mercer Global Investments Management Limited or such other entity as may be appointed in accordance with the Central Bank requirements; "Minimum Holding' means a holding of Units in any Sub-Fund or Class in the Fund as may be specified in the Relevant Supplement but which shall otherwise not be less than €500 or 1 Unit where the value of 1 Unit exceeds €500 (or its foreign currency equivalent); "Net Asset Value" "NAV" or means the Net Asset Value of a Sub-Fund calculated as described or referred to herein; "Net Asset Value p Unit" or "NAV per Unit" er means, in relation to any Series or Class of Units, the Net Asset Value divided by the number of Units in the relevant Series or Class of Units in issue or deemed to be in issue in respect of that Sub-Fund at the relevant Valuation Point subject to such adjustments, if any, as may be required in relation to any Series or Class of Units in the relevant Sub-Fund;